stephanieyenyu/AMR_System/README.md

 ### A single egress point for robot invocation

 All 14 outbound HTTP calls to the robot service route through `call_robot_api`, which owns timeout, a single retry, and failure logging.

 The first implementation invoked the robot directly from each handler, and error handling diverged between call sites.
-At a 12.47% failure rate, reimplementing timeout policy, retry behaviour, and failure logging at 14 sites makes divergence a certainty rather than a risk.
+At the failure rates seen in testing, reimplementing timeout policy, retry behaviour, and failure logging at 14 sites makes divergence a certainty rather than a risk.

 Consolidating them guarantees that every failure produces a `task_log` entry.
 That property is a precondition for the failure analysis reported here.

 ### Reconciliation bounded by observability